Moses-Code-Dev/Djowda-Legal/privacy.md

 This Privacy Policy applies to all Djowda components, including (but not limited to) the Store, User, Farmer, Delivery, Factory, Wholesaler, Restaurant, Seed Provider, and Transport apps.
 All are collectively referred to as the “Djowda Components”.

-### 1.2 Controller
+### 1.2 Controller and Processor

-Djowda operates as an open ecosystem project.
-Data collected within each component may be processed locally or by the relevant partner operating that component (e.g., a store or farmer).
-Each operator acts as an independent data controller for its specific operations.
+Djowda operates as a platform connecting independent partners (e.g., stores, farmers, and delivery agents) with users.

+The Djowda Project acts as the Data Controller for platform-level data, such as your account information, app analytics, and system logs.

+Our partners (e.g., the store you order from) act as independent Data Controllers for the data they need to fulfill their service (e.g., your order details and delivery address).

+In this context, the Djowda Platform acts as a Data Processor, securely passing your order information from you to the partner you have selected.

+This Privacy Policy governs all data for which the Djowda Project is a Controller or Processor.

 ### 1.3 Commitment